-NUC-3373 is currently being evaluated in a Phase 1 trial in patients with advanced solid tumors and a Phase 1b trial in patients with advanced colorectal cancer.
-Contingent on regulatory guidance and other factors, we intend to initiate a Phase 2/3 trial of NUC-3373 in combination with other agents for patients with colorectal cancer in 2020.
+NUC-3373 is currently being evaluated in a Phase 1 trial in patients with advanced solid tumors, the NuTide:301 trial, and a Phase 1b trial in patients with advanced colorectal cancer, the NuTide:302 trial.
+We plan to report final data from the NuTide:301 trial and interim data from the NuTide:302 trial in 2021.
+Contingent on regulatory guidance and other factors, we plan to initiate a Phase 3 clinical trial of NUC-3373 in combination with other agents for patients with colorectal cancer in the second half of 2021.